How to Plant Shrubs and Bushes

 - Avoid exposed sites.
 This leaves shrubs vulnerable.
 Full-on bright sun can dry or bleach-out leaf and flower color, especially in the South.
 Most shrubs do well in more moderate light conditions.
 Give them a break from the blazing heat of midday, whether it’s the shadow of your house or garage, or the dappled shade of nearby trees.

-- Gone with the wind.
+- Avoid windy areas.
 Exposing shrubs to wind stresses them out, causing them to wilt and struggle.
 Plus, wind strips off foliage that you want to stay on the plant as long as possible.

-- Don’t forget to size it up.
+- Give shrubs growing room.
 Before breaking ground, consider a shrub’s eventual size.
 Make sure it has the elbow room to grow.
+Check out the top 10 dwarf conifers for small spaces.

 Planting shrubs isn’t as hard as you might think: